mfrost503/wheedle/README.md

 $tweet->retrieve(123456, $parameters);
 ```

-Methods may have more than one required parameter, so your parameters method will always be last, after the required parameters.
+Methods may have more than one required parameter, so your parameters will always be last, after the required parameters.

 ### Tweet